orangeduck/LuaAutoC/README.md

 Runtime?
 --------

 When normally building a Lua/C extension all accessible functions must be statically declared in a methods table and compiled.
 If a developer wants to add more functions to the Lua bindings he must add more methods to the table.
 Using lua_autoc, users and developers can register new functions, structs and type conversions as the program is running.
-This means developers can use and extend your Lua API without ever touching the vanilla Lua/C API!
+This means developers can use and extend your Lua API without ever touching the lua stack!

 It also means that the job of wrapping is much easier - you can use strings and dynamic elements directly from Lua.
 For example...